Every 'Friends' Thanksgiving episode, ranked

 Brad Pitt, who was then Jennifer Aniston's husband, is hilarious as Will, Ross's high school friend and co-founder (with Ross) of the I Hate Rachel Green Club.
 It's delightful to watch Pitt, making an uncredited cameo at the peak of his golden-boy fame, embrace his character's pettiness and glower at "Queen Rachel" for making his life a living hell.
 (Upon learning that she and Ross dated for two years: "You went out with her?
 We had a pact!")

-On the other hand, denying the fact that the rumor he and Ross started to hurt Rachel's reputation — that she had both male and female reproductive parts — is problematic by today's standards, making this an episode that's simultaneously fun and discomfiting to watch.
+On the other hand, there's no denying the fact that the rumor he and Ross started to hurt Rachel's reputation — that she had both male and female reproductive parts — is problematic by today's standards, making this an episode that's simultaneously fun and discomfiting to watch.
 (Co-creator Marta Kauffman suggested to USA Today that she wouldn't have done that storyline today.)

 3. Season 5, Episode 8: 'The One With All the Thanksgivings'